How might we help caregivers more efficiently mange their time?

 LOW FIDELITY PROTOTYPES

-Developed wireframes to visualize initial design concepts, focusing on user flow and interface layout to address caregiver needs effectively.
+I created wireframes to visualize early design concepts, focusing on user flow and layout to address caregiver needs.

 LOW FIDELITY PROTOTYPES